 A referral request shouldn’t feel like a cold call or a cold email.
 Asking for a referral should come as a natural progression, after you’ve spent time building a relationship with a customer.
 It shouldn’t be the first thing you lead with when you meet a new client or customer.
 People don’t like to be asked to do or join something right after meeting someone new.

 With that being said, referrals do not happen on their own, so an ask is still needed at some point.
 Asking for a referral is all about timing.
 You need to know when a customer’s relationship is far enough along that your referral ask feels intuitive, not awkward or pushy.
-The two other tips below will help you find that “sweet spot.”
+The next two tips below will help you find that “sweet spot.”

 3. Approach customers at a convenient time